-The program is currently focused in the areas surrounding E Houston St. from N Alamo to N. Flores Streets and is looking to expand to the Five Points area along Cypress St.
+The program is currently focused in the areas surrounding E. Houston St. from N. Alamo to N. Flores Streets and is looking to expand to the Five Points area along Cypress St.

 Participating properties benefit from having artists brighten up the look of their spaces, making them stand out as viable space for commercial use.
 The properties are put in the spotlight as artistic destinations and are promoted on supporting collateral including our web site and print brochures.
 The artworks are temporary but the improvements made to the properties and their surrounding area are lasting.
 If you are interested in becoming a participating property owner, please contact Marissa Laubscher (210)207-1435.

-These properties lie within a historic building on an up and coming block.
-Right next to the Book Building, popular Luke restaurant is right across the street and the facades can be seen by diners.
-The block is also home to a salon, convenience store, coffee shop and deli.
+These properties lie within the historic Savoy building on an active block.
+Neighboring the Book Building, Cafe Punta del Cielo, Jay Salon, and Luke restaurant.
+The block is also home to a convenience store and deli.
 The three spaces are close enough that they could be used in a larger more cohesive installation that could span across the building floors and windows on a larger scale.
-122 E Houston is the old home of Guerra Deberry & Co., a print media and PR firm and is in great condition.
-The downstairs offers clean window exhibition space as well as elctricity, the top two levels offer clean office spaces with hardwood floors and beautiful finishes.
+122 E Houston is the former space of Guerra Deberry & Company’s offices, a print media and PR firm. it has been renovated and is in great condition.
+The downstairs offers clean window exhibition space as well as electricity.
+The top two levels offer clean office spaces with hardwood floors and beautiful finishes.
 The property is actively being shown to prospective tenants.
 124 was formerly a print shop.
-The space still has the old shop features such as a countertop area, storefront space and back office space.
-Currently we are using the window space for two art installations.
+The space still has the old shop features such as a counter top area, storefront space and back office space.
 132, is usable for window and facade installations.
 124 and 132 do not have access to electricity.
 They are great candidates to experiment with solar, low wattage, battery powered LEDs, and to experiment with other creative lighting methods.

 175 E Houston (IBC Ticket Booth), Transwestern

-The historic ticket booth at the entrance to the IBC bank could be utilized for an art installation.
+The historic ticket booth at the entrance to the IBC bank could be utilized for an interior art installation.
 It is right next door to Druthers deli and close to the Riverwalk. it has access to electricity and interior lighting.

 231 E Houston, REATA Property Management

 This space was most recently home to Suede Lounge, a night club.
 It’s on an upscale stretch of Houston St. near The Palms Restaurant, Bohanan’s, and the Houston St. Courtyard.
 The interior space is open, clean, air conditioned, and has electricity.
 The large clean interior makes it a possible venue for publicly accessible events.
 It was used as a FRINGE venue for Luminaria, 2013.

 The Witte Building, 135 E Commerce, Zurich Properties

-Formerly a Chinese Restaurent, artist Mat Kubo transformed this açade during the Pilot Phase of our program by creating wood cut-out portratis of characters from the neighborhood.
+Formerly a Chinese Restaurent, artist Mat Kubo transformed this façade during the Pilot Phase of our program by creating wood cut-out portratis of characters from the neighborhood.
 The façade has numerous historic details.
 It’s on a very busy corner near convenience stores, a bus stop, and pathway to the River Walk.
 It is best suited for facade treatments.